jadefisher/toyrobot/README.md

 Requirements
 ------------
-Java 8 is required run this application.
+Java 8 is required run this application...

 Running
 ------